Penn State fraternity hazing scandal: Background

+Death of Marquise Braham

+Marquise Braham was an 18-year-old college student attending the Penn State campus in Altoona, Pennsylvania.
+In 2014, Braham died by suicide following severe psychological distress while pledging the fraternity Phi Sigma Kappa.
+The hazing was so brutal that Braham did not want to return to campus in order to avoid the hazing perpetrators.
+Braham's father, Richard Braham, went on to advocate for hazing prevention laws at the federal level, and met with legislators to lobby for the passage of the Stop Campus Hazing Act, which was successfully signed into law by President Biden in December 2024.
+Beginning January 1, 2021, Penn State became legally mandated to report hazing violations across "all campuses," properties, and locations owned by the university.

 Death of Joseph Dado

 Joseph Dado was an 18-year-old Penn State student who died after being served drugs and alcohol by fraternities Phi Gamma Delta and Alpha Tau Omega in September 2009.
-Dado was found dead in a stairwell with a 0.169 blood alcohol content.
+Following a Pennsylvania State Police search and rescue emergency management operation conducted via police helicopter, Dado was found dead in a stairwell with a 0.169 blood alcohol content.
 Two Penn State students received criminal charges as a result of his death, and the Alpha Tau Omega fraternity stood trial.
 The IFC, the self-governing body over Penn State’s fraternities, subsequently created a course for students to become ‘Greek Event Monitors’ at parties.

 Dado’s death led to Penn State President Graham Spanier presenting a 30-component strategy to the Board of Trustees on a plan to combat the university’s binge drinking epidemic.
 The strategy included implementations for students to receive mandatory alcohol training after receiving an underage drinking citation or being treated for alcohol poisoning.
 State Senator Jake Corman responded to Dado’s death with a statement of interest to raise alcohol-related fines to $1,000.